rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 ><CITE>Published by Thomas Bradford, printer, bookseller & stationer, no. 8, South Front-Street</CITE>

-<a name="4.203.3.3">4.203.3.3</a> *Optional omission*: omit addresses and insignificant information appearing with the publisher's name, unless the information aids in identifying or dating the manifestation or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
+<a name="4.203.3.3">4.203.3.3</a> *Optionally*, omit addresses and insignificant information appearing with the publisher's name, unless the information aids in identifying or dating the manifestation or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
 Include all omissions by the mark of omission.

 >Example:
 ><CITE>Published by Ackermann and Co. ...</CITE>